 I lead translational research studies that combine functional genomic and bio-statistical approaches in pursuit of risk factors, biomarkers, and molecular mechanisms underlying neurodevelopmental and neuropsychiatric disorders.
 My work strikes an important balance between hypothesis-driven research and exploration while utilizing patient-derived tissues, including peripheral blood, umbilical cord blood, postmortem brain tissue and neuronal cell culture systems.
 One of my main strengths is my ability to design and analyze large datasets generated from high-throughput genetics/genomics approaches in a rigorous and reproducible manner under a prism of computational, bioinformatics and machine learning methods.
 These studies bring together scientists with varied expertise, including academic and industry researchers, psychiatrists, geneticists, immunologists and bioinformaticians.

 POSITIONS AND EMPLOYMENT

-2016 – Present Psychiatric Genomics Postdoctoral Research Fellow
+2016 – Present Postdoctoral Fellow in Psychiatric Genomics

 | Icahn School of Medicine at Mount Sinai, New York, NY USA